Angir777/my-portfolio/README.md

 # 🚀 My Portfolio

 Hello!
 I am Błażej.
 Creating web applications is for me more than only job.
 It is my hobby and fantastic way for creative spending a free time.
-I love Laravel and WordPress, but I am open to learning new technologies.
+I love Laravel, Angular and WordPress, but I am open to learning new technologies.
 I realized solo projects and also in group.
 I can work in front-end and back-end.
 I know the basics of working in a Linux terminal.
 I can create technical documentation.
 I’m good in planning and realising my projects.

 ## 💪 Tags of my skills and technologies I know